 While parking can be incredibly simple, it is always that then when you are most likely to get little bumps or scratches on your car because it is such a habitual task.
 You may misjudge the distance of your car to another and knock a big chunk of cash off the value of your car.

 Of course, little can be done to change the actual mileage on your car.
 However, it is an extremely important facet of your car’s value.
-Spend some time reevaluating your usage habits of your car and try to think of ways you can do less frivolous driving when it might be easy to carpool or take the bus.
+Spend some time reevaluating the usage habits of your car and try to think of ways you can do less frivolous driving when it might be easy to carpool or take the bus.